exrook/swic/README.md

 Exit Codes:
 -----------
 `0`: Terminated successfully.
+`1`: Some Error Occured.
+See the output (to STDOUT).

 Authors
 -------
-Written by Raj Shrimali and Jacob Hughes
+Written by Raj Shrimali and Jacob Hughes, with help from Matthew Dean

 Reporting Bugs
 --------------